 The Next Generation of Healthcare Professionals

-Since 2006, the Geriatrics Career Development (GCD) Program of The New Jewish Home has supported at-risk New York City youth in pursuit of careers in healthcare.
-GCD is shaping the next generation of higher-quality, more culturally competent healthcare professionals while generating excitement and enthusiasm for career opportunities in healthcare serving older adults.
+Since 2006, the Geriatrics Career Development (GCD) Program of The New Jewish Home has supported New York City youth from under-resourced schools in pursuit of careers in health care.
+GCD is shaping the next generation of higher-quality, more culturally competent health care professionals while generating excitement and enthusiasm for career opportunities in health care serving older adults.

 HIGH SCHOOL PROGRAM